Ozone Advance Program

 - Transportation Control Measures - An Information Document for Developing and Implementing Emission Reduction Programs (PDF) (42pp, 6.3MB) - March 2011

 - Potential Changes in Emissions Due to Improvements in Travel Efficiency (PDF) (84pp, 2.5MB) - March 2011

 - Analyzing Emission Reductions from Travel Efficiency Strategies: A Guide to the TEAM Approach (PDF) (46pp, 1.6MB) - September 2011

 April 11, 2013 - School Flag Program: Resources and Strategies for Reaching out to Schools.
-EPA and the Arizona Department of Environmental Quality (ADEQ) are presenting a joint webinar on the School Flag Program.
+EPA and the Arizona Department of Environmental Quality (ADEQ) presented a joint webinar on the School Flag Program.
 Over 180 schools participate in the ADEQ school flag program.
-The webinar will provide a quick overview of the school flag program, discuss ADEQ’s experience, and what resources EPA has available, including some recently updated guidance for schools.
+The webinar provides a quick overview of the school flag program, discusses ADEQ’s experience, and describes the resources EPA has available, including some guidance for schools that want to start a program.
 The primary audience for this webinar is State, Tribal and local air agency representatives interested in starting and/or expanding a school flag program.
 For more information on the EPA’s school flag program, please visit www.airnow.gov/schoolflag.
 For more information on Arizona’s School Flag Program, please visit http://www.azdeq.gov/ceh/flag.html.